seanwryan/SportsScoreboard-SignalR/README.md

 Improved UI and scoreboard styling.
 License
 This project is licensed under the MIT License - see the LICENSE file for details.

+I would like to acknowledge the assistance of OpenAI's ChatGPT in providing guidance and code snippets for visualizing the data used in this project.
+ChatGPT helped refine the design and implementation of the stacked bar chart for outcome distribution in this analysis.